cognitedata/transformations-cli/migrationguide.md

 - No changes required.

 #### Migrate `query`:
 In the old version, `query` field expected **sql file path**.
-Now it is slightly different, you can either provide a sql file path relative to the working directory or provide the query as a string directly.
+Now it is slightly different, you can either provide a sql file path or provide the query as a string directly.

 <table>